higherkindness/mu-scala/docs/src/main/tut/core-concepts.md

 You can find more information about Protocol Buffers in the [Protocol Buffers' documentation](https://developers.google.com/protocol-buffers/docs/overview).

-### mu-rpc
+### Mu-RPC

 In the previous section, we’ve seen an overview of what [gRPC] offers for defining protocols and generating code (compiling protocol buffers).
-Now, we'll show how [mu] offers the same thing, but following FP principles.
+Now, we'll show how [Mu] offers the same thing, but following FP principles.

-First things first, the main difference with respect to [gRPC] is that [mu] doesn’t need `.proto` files, but can still use protobuf thanks to the [PBDirect] library, which allows it to read and write Scala objects directly to protobuf with no `.proto` file definitions.
-In summary:

-* Your protocols, both messages and services, will reside with your business-logic in your Scala files using [scalamacros] annotations to set them up.
+First things first, the main difference with respect to [gRPC] is that your protocols, both messages and services, will reside with your business-logic in your Scala files using [scalamacros] annotations to set them up.
 We’ll see more details on this shortly.

-* As a optional feature, [mu] can generate the services and messages definitions in Scala code from `.proto` files.
+As a recommended approach, [Mu] generates the services and messages definitions in Scala code from `IDL` files.
 We'll check out this feature further in [this section](generate-sources-from-idl).

-* With [mu] you can still generate `.proto` files based on the protocols defined in your Scala code.
+With [Mu] you can still generate `.proto` files based on the protocols defined in your Scala code.
 However, this feature is now **deprecated** and it will disappear in future versions.

 Let’s start looking at how to define the `Person` message that we saw previously.
 Before starting, this is the Scala import we need: